tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 10/20/2020 at 12:00 AM*
+*Updated 10/21/2020 at 12:00 AM*
-### What color is cartoon character Marge Simpson's hair?
+### For what purpose would you use an awl?
 <details>
 <summary>
-yellow
+to shoot ducks
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-purple
+to polish floors
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-blue
+to make holes
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-brown
+to weigh fruit
 </summary>

 :x: *Wrong...*